ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Finally, an AS can use platform attestations and other signals from the client instance at runtime to determine whether the software making the request is legitimate or not.
-The details of such attestations are outside the scope of the core protocol, but the `client` portion of a grant request provides a natural extension point to such information.
+The details of such attestations are outside the scope of the core protocol, but the `client` portion of a grant request provides a natural extension point to such information through the [Client Instance Fields registry](#IANA-client-instance).

 ## Client Instance Impersonation {#security-impersonation}